-Once you have got your written piece, now is time to put it into grammatically correct and plain English.
+Once you have written your piece, now is time to put it into grammatically correct and plain English.

 If it has been written by someone with limited writing experience who has no formal journalism or copywriting training, often they don’t know how to tell a good story or get their message across effectively, not to mention the spelling mistakes they may have made.